pixeltucker/SpeedoPlus/README.md

 Speedo Plus for Windows Phone
 ==========

+This is a fork of Long Zheng's original app.

 The speedo, done Metro.
 An easy and elegant way to check how fast you're traveling using the GPS.

 - Supports both metric (km/h) and imperial (mph) measurements.